Lake of the Pines – Membership Rules and Regulations

 Established docking areas on the common property are for the use of all members in good standing.

 The docking facilities behind the maintenance pole barn is for the use of the individuals who are renting cabins.
 Except in an emergency situation, there is no overnight docking by anyone else in this area.

-There are 3 established boat ramps on the lake.
-These are to be utilized for the purpose of launching and removing watercraft by members in good standing and their guests.
+There are (3) established boat ramps on the lake.
+These are to be utilized for the purpose of launching and removing watercrafts by members in good standing and their guests.
 No docking is permitted in these areas.
-Vehicles are to park in the designated area away from the boat ramp and must display identification.
+There is a $5 per day launch fee for member’s guests and campground and cabin renters.
+Vehicles are to park in the designated area away from the boat ramp and must display proper identification.